Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When the mind is calm, how quickly, how smoothly, how beautifully you will perceive everything."
+> "Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence. "
-> — **Paramahansa Yogananda**
+> — **George Washington**

 ---